Or more specifically, growing up in your target language.

 Is it inevitable, then?
 I’m not sure.

 I think it would help a lot, though, if we tried to focus a little more on the language itself, or the simple act of using it to do something.
 To do anything we like, anything at all.
 Looking back, I feel like I made the most progress with English when I wasn’t thinking about how to get better, or whether I was getting better, but how to use it and what to use it for.

 Language is a tool, but it is also a living, breathing thing.
 The moment we adopt it, it becomes a part of us, and the more we feed it, the more it grows, like a plant, or a child.
 The simple joy and curiosity that we feel in the earlier days of our studies aren’t unlike that of a child in real life.
-In that sense, I’m a child in French (who finds everything new and exciting), an adult in English (who’s constantly stressing over adult stuff, like meeting expectations, being productive, and getting ‘value’ out of everything), and in Korean, a teen just graduating high school, about to head off to college (hopeful yet stressed, and missing the carefree days of my childhood just a little bit).
+In that sense, I’m a child in French (who finds everything new and exciting), an adult in English (who’s constantly worrying about adult stuff, like meeting expectations, being productive and making sure everything I do brings me ‘value’), and in Korean, a teen just graduating high school, about to head off to college (hopeful but stressed out, and missing the carefree days of my childhood just a little bit).

 Is growing up and becoming an adult an inherently bad thing?
-No, of course not.
+I don’t think so.
 As an ‘adult’, I’m able to understand and do a lot more than I used to.
 I can understand native content on really interesting subjects and concepts, and have in-depth discussions on complex topics.
 I wouldn’t trade it for anything, not even for the chance to return to ‘simpler’ times.